YingtongDou/CrossFake/README.md

 In the above paper, we make the first attempt to detect COVID-19 misinformation in a low-resource language (Chinese) only using the fact-checked news in a high-resource language (English).

 This repo contains a Chinese-English real & fake news dataset according to existing English fact-checking information.
-Details on this dataset are described in [Dataset Stats](#dataset-stats).
+Details on this dataset are described in [Dataset Detail](#dataset-detail).

 The highlights of our dataset are as follows: